olijeffers0n/rustplus/docs/getting-started/getting-player-details/fcm-listener.md

 ```
 {% endcode %}

-The `on_notification` method will be called everytime a message is recieved from the game server.
+The `on_notification` method will be called everytime a message is received from the game server.

 The `rustplus.py.config.json` is the file created by the RustCli, when you register for FCM notifications.
 See: